istmobiome/web/content/home/gallery/index.md

 weight = 40  # Order that this section will appear.

 title = "Geminate Species"
-subtitle = "Each card contains a geminate pair; top panels are Western Atlantic species and bottom panels are Eastern Pacific species.
-Eventually there will be a larger galley linked [here](geminates/)"
+subtitle = "Each card contains a geminate pair; top panels (peach) are Western Atlantic species and bottom panels (royal blue) are Eastern Pacific species.
+The complete gallery of geminate pairs can be found [here](/geminates/)"
 +++

 {{< gallery >}}

+Click <a href="geminates/">here</a> for the complete geminate gallery.